Skip to main content

 Use VA Design System components

 Don't re-create the wheel!
 The VA Design System (VADS) is here to help.
-VADS Components are well-documented and have been reviewed for accessibility issues.
+VADS components are well-documented and have been reviewed for accessibility issues.
 Whenever possible, default to using an existing component or pattern in your designs.
+Check out the VA Design System components Figma library

 Designing a form?
-Use VA's common form pattern templates (Figma).
+Use the VA common form pattern templates in Figma.

 Use accessibility annotations